local-ch/lhc/docs/interceptors/monitoring.md

 # Monitoring Interceptor

-Add the monitoring interceptor to your basic set of LHC interceptors.
+The monitoring interceptor reports all requests done with LHC to a given StatsD instance.

+## Installation

 ```ruby
   LHC.config.interceptors = [LHC::Monitoring]